veryriskyrisk/react-simple-xss/README.md

 - open the browser and point it to: `http://localhost:3000/#javascript:alert('xss')`
 - observe what happens when you click the links

+## Learn more
+When working with frontend HTML and Javascript it's vital to memorize rules described here: https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html - this cheat sheet being the best resource summarizing dangers and protection strategies against XSS.
+Context used in this example (`dangerous` HTML attribute) is mentioned here: https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#dangerous-contexts

+One of the strategies to combat XSS is to use sanitizer, if you're looking for a DOM one this is the obvious choice: https://github.com/cure53/DOMPurify

 ## Available Scripts

 In the project directory, you can run: